Harrisonbro/contract/contract.md

 ### Payments
 I'm sure you will understand how important it is to a small business such as mine that you pay the invoices I send you promptly.

-You agree to stick to the following payment schedule:
+You agree to the following payment schedule:

 [payment schedule]

+Delinquent bills

 ### Miscellaneous
 You may not transfer this contract to anyone else without my permission.
 If for some reason one part of this contract becomes invalid or unenforceable, the remaining parts of it remain in place.